sakimarquis/hdx.github.io/_pages/about.md

 # About me

-I am a PhD student in the Cognition and Neural Systems Program at the University of Arizona.
+I am a first year PhD student in the Cognition and Neural Systems Program at the University of Arizona.
 I work with [Robert Wilson](https://scholar.google.com/citations?user=4LxikSIAAAAJ&hl=en&oi=ao).
 Prior to my PhD, I worked with [Xue-Xin Wei](https://scholar.google.com/citations?user=7Pd1QzwAAAAJ&hl=en&oi=ao) at UT Austin, and [Da-Hui Wang](https://scholar.google.com/citations?user=6BkFUZcAAAAJ&hl=en&oi=sra) at Beijing Normal University.
 Before that, I used EEG to study working memory.
 Before that, I studied counseling psychology with a focus on cognitive behavioral therapy.

 The pronunciation of my name is "HWAH-doang SHAWNG".

+#### Some of my writing

+I enjoy exploring complex ideas and sharing my thoughts on how we understand the world around us.
+See **Blog Posts**.
+I hope you find these ideas interesting!
+Feel free to share your thoughts or comments with me via email—I'd love to hear your perspective.

-Some interesting facts:
+#### Some interesting facts:

 - I enjoyed reading when I was young.
 My favorite writers are James Joyce, Milan Kundera, Jorge Borges, Franz Kafka , Dostoyevsky and Edgar Allan Poe.
 - This stupid username was set when I was a teenager, came from [Saki](https://en.wikipedia.org/wiki/Saki) and [Márquez](https://en.wikipedia.org/wiki/Gabriel_Garc%C3%ADa_M%C3%A1rquez).